-Any argument that the lack of a Men's Studies program merely reflects a different level of interest among males than females is nothing more than 40 year-old stereotypical notions of males.
+Any argument that the lack of a Men's Studies program merely reflects a different level of concern among males than females is nothing more than 40 year-old stereotypical notions.
 See Cohen, 101 F.3d 155, 178-79.
-Over the past 40 years, male interests have evolved as a result of the systemic unfair treatment they receive in society in order to give females preferential benefits and opportunities.
-Perhaps during the turmoil of the sixties, Columbia provided male perspective programs-but no longer.
-Today in America's de facto matriarchy the experience at Columbia is the Feminist perspective dominating and censoring other viewpoints.
-(Compl. ¶ 176).
+Over the past 40 years, the systemic unfair treatment of the minority-males, as compared to the majority-females, Compl. ¶ 188, has created a need for Men's Studies programs to balance the scales.
+Even in Columbia programs not grounded in "gender issues," the Feminist perspective dominates and censors viewpoints.
+(Compl. ¶ 176).9 Standing10